aruba/pyclearpass/README.md

 login = ClearPassAPILogin(server="https://yourserver.network.local:443/api",granttype="client_credentials",
 clientsecret="myclientsecretexample", clientid="myclientidexample", verify_ssl=False)
 ```
->Note - The login object will contain the APIToken once any function has been used.
-It grabs it once for the session and uses the same token through the execution of the rest of the script.
+>The login object will contain the APIToken once any function has been used.
+It obtains it once for the session and uses the same token through the execution of the rest of the script.
+You can extract this token and reuse it for other sessions if required (login.api_token).
+The token will only be available for reuse until the lifetime expires which was configured when specifying a new API Client within the ClearPass Guest Module.
 2. Using an explicitly defined api_token
 ```
 login = ClearPassAPILogin(server="https://yourserver.network.local:443/api",api_token="yoursecretapitoken", verify_ssl=False)